Enjoy autumn at Upton House and Gardens

 Bring your little explorers and share this special season together.
 Put on your wellies and kick up some fallen leaves in the Woodland Walk, or see how many bees and butterflies you can count enjoying the Asters.
 And if it's a rainy day, get puddle splashing!

-Then why not warm up in the Pavilion Restaurant with a hot chocolate, or pick up a momento from the shop: a new scarf is just the thing for this time of year.
+Why not warm up in the Pavilion with a hot chocolate, or pick up a momento from the shop: a new scarf is just the thing for this time of year.